KaiHUANG17/Project3-Group3/README.md

 ## Analysis

-The inention of this project was to take CO2 emissions data and measure it against certain economic markers to generate a snapshot of a countries environmental impact vs economic efficiency for first two decades at the turn of the millenium.
+The intention of this project was to take CO2 emissions data and measure it against certain economic markers to generate a snapshot of a countries environmental impact vs economic efficiency for first two decades at the turn of the millenium.

 Data was accessed from Gapminder, a publicly available database of information containing historic and projected social, economic & environmental datasets.
 A sample of 15 countries were selected to create a global summary.
 Groups of five countries were selected to represent a selection from three distinct market classifications: